Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Rancho Santa Fe, California.

-The $80 f/1.8 has better MTF than any of these three 50mm lenses at f/8, but requires you to jack a switch around to focus manually.
-For $80 you won't be disappointed, so long at the need to flip a switch between auto and manual is acceptable.
+The f/1.8 has better rated MTF than any of these three 50mm lenses at f/8, although its images look the same.
+The 1.8 requires you to slide a switch to focus manually.
+For $125 you won't be disappointed, so long as moving a switch for auto or manual focus is acceptable.

 Help me help you top